GSA/digitalgov.gov/content/posts/2016-07-21-confirming-the-cancellation-a-vha-ab-testing-quick-study.md

 First, the numbers.
 In all the charts below the placeholder words like “Order,” “Request,” and “Allergy” have been replaced with “Function,” to show the universal design pattern that they are intended to represent.
 The time on task, while remaining within the short range expected for a one-click scenario, pointed to less participant hesitation with Mockup #2, “Return to Function/Cancel Function” and Mockup #5 “Back/Proceed with Cancellation.”
 The other findings in the study supported this time-on-task differentiation.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-432-AB-Quick-Study-FIgure8.jpg" alt="Figure 8: Average Seconds to Select Correct Button.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-432-AB-Quick-Study-FIgure8.jpg" alt="Figure 8: Average Seconds to Select Correct Button.
 Notes: \*Task 4 data excludes one incorrect selection, \** Task 6 was only performed by two participants." %}

 <p style="text-align: center">
   <i>Figure 8: Average Seconds to Select Correct Button.<br /> </i><i>*Task 4 data excludes one incorrect selection, </i><i>** Task 6 was only performed by two participants</i>